 You will still see today lots of boats at the port but many are in bad shape, having been unused for so long.

 Tourism is growing little by little, helping the locals find work other than fishing but it’s still tough.
-Fishermen constantly go on strike, protesting the government’s new laws since many of them work for the Chinese and the government has enacted many regulations and laws against shark fishing, over-fishing and any practices harmful to the environment.
+Fishermen constantly go on strike and even the local Costa Ricans don’t see Puntarenas the same as it used to be many decades ago.

 Things to Do in Puntarenas Costa Rica